 Conserving a clocktower in the middle of a working Parliament

-The task of conserving the 96m tall tower is a complicated and delicate process.
-With a footprint of just 12m square and located in the middle of a busy working Parliament, the task is hugely complex.
+The task of conserving the 96m tall tower was a complicated and delicate process.
+With a footprint of just 12m square and located in the middle of a busy working Parliament, the task was hugely complex.

 In 2017, we started work on the most extensive and complex conservation project in Elizabeth Tower’s history.

 Over the course of six months one of the most complex scaffolds in British history was erected.
 Scaffolding a Grade 1 listed building which is part of a UNESCO World Heritage site requires extreme care.

 The scaffolding was free-standing in order to avoid any additional load on or further damage to the Tower.
 The beams and boards were lifted into place one by one and built around the Tower without touching the stonework.

 With the scaffolding in place, surveyors and engineers assessed and analysed the Tower.
 Their results fed into the conservation and refurbishment plans developed by a team of heritage experts and architects.

 It soon became clear that the damage to the clock tower was much worse than anticipated.

 Crumbling stonework replaced with hand-carved stone